 Tier 2 capital includes issued subordinated liabilities which are detailed within Note 21 of the Annual Report and Accounts.
-The subordinated debt, entered into during 2003 for £10,000,000, is denominated in sterling and is repayable at maturity on 29 January 2028.
+The subordinated debt, issued during 2003 for £10,000,000, is denominated in sterling and is repayable at maturity on 29 January 2028.

-The rights of repayment of the holders of subordinated loans are subordinated to the claims of depositors, all creditors and Members holding shares in the Group, as regards the principal of their shares and interest due on them.
+The rights of repayment of the holders of subordinated loans are subordinated to the claims of depositors, all creditors and Members holding shares in the Group, as regards the principal of their debt and any interest due.